lociii/homeassistant-config/esphome/README.md

 #### Gosund SP112

-Single plug with power measurement and two switchable USB ports.
+Single plug with power measurement and switchable USB ports.

 **There are two different versions on the market which are almost indistinguishable from the outside!!!**
 The print on the backside of the devices is slightly bolder and larger on v3.4 compared to v2.8.